Nebraska v. One 1970 2-Door Sedan Rambler (Gremlin)

 Nebraska v.
 One 1970 2-Door Sedan Rambler (Gremlin) 191 Neb.
 462, 215 N.W.2d 849 (1974) is a Nebraska Supreme Court civil forfeiture case.
-It was brought by the American state of Nebraska to seize a Rambler Gremlin on the sole grounds it was transporting illegal marijuana.
+It was brought by the U.S. state of Nebraska to seize a Rambler Gremlin on the sole grounds it was transporting illegal marijuana.
 The owner appealed against the forfeiture decision on the grounds of a claimed lack of due process.
 The court ruled 4–2 and sustained the confiscation as lawful.

 The form of the styling of this case—the appellant and defendant being an object, rather than a legal person—is because this is a jurisdiction in rem (power over objects) case, rather than the more familiar in personam (over persons) case.

 Background

 On February 14, 1972, Donald Ruyle was arrested in possession of marijuana after he had driven in his 1970 Rambler Gremlin to a friend's house in Beatrice, Nebraska, that was under surveillance by the police.
 His car was locked and the next day he granted permission for the police to search it while in custody.
 Inside, the police found marijuana joint butts.
 Ruyle was sentenced to a week in jail for possession and transportation of marijuana and fined $350.
 Accordingly, they seized his car for transporting drugs; Ruyle appealed the seizure order.